As reluctant as we may have been, thanks to the COVID-19 pandemic lockdown, everyone had to become a video star.

-Sounding great without a script
+How to sound great without using a script

-Like lighting and audio, your background can either enhance or detract from the message of your sales videos.
+Like lighting and audio quality, your background can either enhance or detract from the message of your sales videos.
 Again, you want the viewer to be focused on you and what you are saying, not distracted by the pile of clothing on your bed or the bright red cereal box on top of your refrigerator.
 (All very real possibilities if your home has become your office in the past year.)

-Picking video tools and more
+Picking video editing software and more

 After filming, post production is where you perfect your videos.
 For personalized 1-1 videos, this likely won’t come into play frequently, but should you like to have one on hand, the gold standard is Adobe Premiere Pro.
 There are also plenty of free editing software packages that you can use to get started.